 - Kayla took a risk and reduced her full-time job to part-time for a month to allow for more time to work on Ancient Dreamscape.
 Kayla used the prize money received from her 2017 entry Kuini (Aotearoa Section Third) to help support with living costs and materials for this year’s entry.

-Entries are now open for the 2019 World of WearableArt Awards!
-Enter our world and start your own creative journey with the World of WearableArt.
+Entries are now open for the 2021 World of WearableArt Awards Competition – start your creative journey today!